Retirement

 The Shifting Ground Beneath Savers

-According to the Federal Reserve’s latest Survey of Consumer Finances, the median retirement account balance for Americans aged 55–64 sits around $185,000 — down in real terms compared with pre-pandemic levels once inflation is factored in.
-Meanwhile, 2025’s inflation-adjusted Social Security cost-of-living increase barely offset rising rents and healthcare expenses, two of the fastest-growing budget items for retirees.
+According to the Federal Reserve’s Survey of Consumer Finances, the median retirement account balance for Americans aged 55–64 sits around $185,000 — down in real terms compared with pre-pandemic levels once inflation is factored in.
+Meanwhile, the 2025 inflation-adjusted Social Security cost-of-living increase barely offset rising rents and healthcare expenses, two of the fastest-growing budget items for retirees, as detailed by the Social Security Administration’s 2025 COLA fact sheet.

 The Fed’s March statement confirmed what markets feared: interest rates are unlikely to return to pre-2020 lows anytime soon.
 That means lower future bond returns and continued volatility for equity portfolios.
 Asset managers like Vanguard and Fidelity are cautioning clients to revise their projections — “the 4% withdrawal rule,” once a standard benchmark, might now be too optimistic in a persistently high-cost environment.